gbrlfaria/gbrlfaria.github.io/_posts/2023-09-06-neural-networks-computational-power.md

 In summary, research suggests that the Transformer does not align with any of the major classes of the Chomsky hierarchy.
 Rather, results indicate that Transformers correspond to a limited parallel computational model, echoing the early idea that the attention mechanism has limited sequential processing abilities <d-cite key="tran2018hierarchy,dehghani2019ut" />.
 In particular, Merrill and Sabharwal's findings indicate that, under reasonable assumptions<d-footnote>For example, logspace-uniform $\text{TC}^0 \neq \text{NP}$.
-See Section 2 of Merrill's paper.</d-footnote>, there are many problems for which Transformers cannot generalize.
+See Section 2 of Merrill and Sabharwal's paper.</d-footnote>, there are many problems for which Transformers cannot generalize.
 For instance, it would be impossible for an encoder-only Transformer such as BERT <d-cite key="devlin2019bert" /> to achieve perfect generalization on the [Boolean satisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) (SAT).
 Likewise, a similar statement can be made about decoder-only Transformers like GPT <d-cite key="brown2020gpt" />.
 Specifically, no such an LLM would be able to correctly answer the question "Is the Boolean formula $$X$$ satisfiable?" for arbitrary $$X$$ with a simple yes-or-no answer, since that would imply a computational budget of a single step.